-I love reading Maximum Yield magazine!
-Learning is my passion!
-Thank you for the article, “The results…LEDs three and a half years later.”
 I have an LED grow light and my first question is how far away from the flower tops should this light be kept?
 My second question is about good nutrients to add to boost taste, flavor and, of course, yield in my finished product.
-Thank you for answering my questions.
-Growing like crazy in Nor Cali!

 As for bloom and flavor-enhancing supplements go, I am a big fan of humid acid, often labeled “black,” and fulvic acid, labeled “gold.”
 Fulvic acid can be mixed into a foliar spray and will increase the number of flower sites.
 I also really like organic soluble bat guano, just make sure it is from a sustainable source.

 - Cucumber flavor more resembles water than cucumber.
 Any suggestions?